benmvp/benmvp.com/content/posts/tooling-over-docs/index.md

 - People think tooling is just for making their lives easier
   - Doing heavy lifting for devs
   - CRA, Netlify, Jest, etc.
+- Types of tooling?
+  - Generators (plop or yeoman) replace step by step set ups
 - That's the main use for tooling, but it can also be a teaching tool
 - Linting
   - Many lint rules aren't errors, but best practices to avoid gotchas